dotnetricardo/CodeCop.PostSharp.AutoAspectResolver/README.md

 # Instructions
 <h3>Pluging in your DI container:</h3>
-First make your DI container implement the IAspectContainer interface, this is an example for the <a href="http://autofac.org/" target="_blank" >Autofac</a>.
+First make your DI container implement the IAspectContainer interface, this is an example for the <a href="http://autofac.org/" target="_blank" >Autofac</a> container.
 ```
 public class AppContainer : IAspectContainer
     {